ckan/ckanext-harvest/README.rst

           but keeps the source itself

       harvester clearsource_history [{source-id}]
-        - If no source id is given the history for all harvest sources (maximum is 1000) will be cleared.
+        - clears the history for all active harvest sources (up to a maximum of 1000 sources), or specify a specific harvest source to clear just that one.
+All jobs and objects related to the harvest source(s) will be cleared, but it keeps the source itself.
+This is useful to clean history of long running harvest sources to start again fresh.
-          Clears all jobs and objects related to a harvest source, but keeps the source itself.
-The datasets imported from the harvest source will **NOT** be deleted!!!
+          Warning: The datasets imported from the harvest source will NOT be deleted.
-          If a source id is given, it only clears the history of the harvest source with the given source id.
+          They will be disassociated with the harvest source, so if you harvest again it'll create duplicate datasets.

       harvester sources [all]
         - lists harvest sources